SuperNar3k/foundry/README.md

 * https://github.com/SuperNar3k/foundry/tree/master/super-homebrew

 ### Description
 This module provides additional homebrewed D&D 5th Edition content to be used in FoundryVTT.
+More to come!

 ### Installation Guide